Text Size

 Gospel Clarity

 Genesis 39 deepens the gospel trajectory by presenting a righteous servant who refuses sin, suffers unjustly, and yet remains under the steadfast presence of God.
-Joseph is faithful, but His faithfulness does not spare Him from slander and confinement.
-This prepares the reader for the gospel pattern in which the innocent one suffers, not because God has abandoned Him, but because suffering lies on the path of God’s saving purpose.
+Joseph is faithful, but his faithfulness does not spare him from slander and confinement.
+This prepares the reader for the gospel pattern in which the innocent one suffers, not because God has abandoned him, but because suffering lies on the path of God’s saving purpose.

 In the fullness of Scripture, that pattern is fulfilled supremely in Jesus Christ, the sinless Son who resisted temptation, endured false accusation, and suffered unjustly before being exalted for the salvation of others.